-In order for a stockholder proposal to be eligible for inclusion in our proxy statement for the 2024 annual meeting of stockholders, the proposal must be received by the Corporate Secretary not later than 120 days before the anniversary of the date this Proxy Statement for the Annual Meeting was first released to our stockholders, or [ ], 2023 and must otherwise comply with the requirements of Rule 14a-8(e) of the Exchange Act of 1934.
+In order for a stockholder proposal to be eligible for inclusion in our proxy statement for the 2024 annual meeting of stockholders, the proposal must be received by the Corporate Secretary not later than 120 days before the anniversary of the date this Proxy Statement for the Annual Meeting was first released to our stockholders, or January 2, 2024, 2023 and must otherwise comply with the requirements of Rule 14a-8(e) of the Exchange Act of 1934.
 In addition, in order for a stockholder to present a proposal or other matter or to nominate a person for election as a director at the 2024 annual meeting of stockholders, the stockholder must give Delcath written notice of the proposal or other matter to be presented at the meeting no later than 120 days before the anniversary of the date this Proxy Statement for the Annual Meeting was first released to our stockholders and must otherwise comply with our amended and restated certificate of incorporation.
-If the date set for the 2024 annual meeting is more than 30 calendar days before or after [ ], 2024, such notice must instead be received no later than 60 calendar days before the date set for such meeting.
+If the date set for the 2024 annual meeting.
 Proposals or notices of intent to present a proposal should be addressed to the Corporate Secretary, Delcath Systems, Inc., 1633 Broadway, Suite 22C, New York, New York 10019, and should be sent by overnight delivery or certified mail, return receipt requested.
 If a stockholder fails to provide timely notice of a proposal to be presented at the 2024 annual meeting, the proxies designated by the Board will have discretionary authority to vote on the proposals.